Menu

 On the other hand the speed limit of 200 km/hr is to be maintained on tracks that have been upgraded for high speed trains.

-In most cases, it has been observed that the bullet trains run on the conventional tracks.
-But these tracks are constructed with materials that are much stronger.
-On these tracks, it is necessary for the train to have a total of two engines or power cars.
-These are situated each on both ends.
-There are certain pantographs mounted on the roofs and these trains receive the power from these.
+In most cases, it has been observed that the bullet trains run on conventional tracks.
+But these tracks are constructed with much stronger materials.
+On these tracks, the train must have a total of two engines or power cars.
+These are situated on both ends.
+There are certain pantographs mounted on the roofs, and these trains receive power from these.

-A larger portion of the regular routine alignments are also kept straight and this supports high speed.
-It is true that most countries have dedicated tracks for these bullet trains, however, they can also run on conventional tracks with much lesser speed.
+A larger portion of the routine alignments are also kept straight, and this supports high speed.
+Most countries have indeed dedicated tracks for these bullet trains, however, they can also run on conventional tracks with much lower speeds.

 Normal Train Infrastructure

-The normal trains are the ones that have changed the background of the transportation.
-This happened when locomotive was launched in England for the first time in the year 1797.
-The locomotive is that part of the train that helps the other train parts to move.
-It was just after that the railroads started being constructed.
+The normal trains are the ones that have changed the background of transportation.
+This happened when the locomotive was launched in England for the first time in the year 1797.
+The locomotive is that part of the train that helps the other train parts move.
+It was just after that that the railroads started being constructed.

 Moreover, both the freight cars as well as the passenger cars were connected to the steam.
 The operation of the steam locomotives depended completely on the burning coal.
 This was used to heat the water in the boiler.
 When the water vaporized then the steam came out through the valves.